MELAS and pharmaconutrition

 Dietary levels of caffeine intake in conjunction with paracetamol inhibit antinocieception.

-Concurrent ingestion of paracetamol and iron resulted in increased rate of iron absorption and decreased extent of drug absorption; the authors advise drug and iron to be administered at different times from each other.
+Concurrent ingestion of paracetamol and iron resulted in increased rate of iron absorption and decreased extent of drug absorption.
+The authors advise drug and iron to be administered at different times from each other.

 Physiotens negatively impacts thiamine and choline availability via the transporter system.